-The following are the credit and underwriting standards for Reconstruction Program Loans:
+The following are the credit and underwriting standards for Home Reconstruction Program Loans:

-- Chapter 7 or Chapter 13 bankruptcy is not allowed if primary or any mortgage is included as a secured creditor on the subject property for which the City will place a lien securing the loan. - Qualifying debt to income ratios are 26-30% on the front end and 43% on the back end. - Properties may not have any outstanding loans on the property.
+- Chapter 7 or Chapter 13 bankruptcy is not allowed if primary or any mortgage is included as a secured creditor on the subject property for which the City will place a lien securing the loan. - Properties may not have any outstanding loans on the property.
 The City will not accept a lien position lower than a first lien. - Property taxes must be current. - Properties with a reverse mortgage are not eligible for Program funding